 To link a bill or an expense document to lines from a quote:

 - Check whether the cost document and the quote are linked to the same project.
+If not, modify it and select the correct project from the dropdown field.

 -